SAnsell/FlukaVarianceMesh/README.md

 changed: First is the variable GCCNUM and the second is the variable EXTLIB and thirdly CPPLIB.

-* GCCNUM simply the gcc number that the FLUKA build was downloaded for (and is on your computer).
+* GCCNUM is simply the gcc number that the FLUKA build was downloaded for (and is on your computer).
 EXTLIB points to the {\bf static} libraries that you will need to compile FLUKA, and CPPLIB points to the libstdc++ static library.
 If your system is different that additional libraries can be added here.

-* GCCNUM is not supported below 9.3.0 (C++17 issues in the code).
+* GCCNUM is not directly supported below 9.3.0 (C++17 issues in the code).
 However, it is reasonably easy to code round this if it is a problem (even it the code gets a bit more verbose).
 The performance of gcc-8 is lower than gcc-9 for the C++ part of the code.